nwg-piotr/EistReturns/README.md

 [eist-editor.exe](https://github.com/nwg-piotr/EistReturns/raw/master/windows/eist-editor.exe) file.

-Check [wiki pages](https://github.com/nwg-piotr/EistReturns/wiki) to learn more. **Attention!** the features concerning the Hall of Fame cloud service are only available in the Windows at the moment.
-Arch Linux release coming soon.
+Check [wiki pages](https://github.com/nwg-piotr/EistReturns/wiki) to learn more. **Attention!** the features concerning the Hall of Fame cloud service are only available for the [Windows release](https://github.com/nwg-piotr/EistReturns/tree/master/windows) at the moment.
+Linux AUR update coming soon.

 Also see [the game website](http://nwg.pl/eist) to browse achievements stored in the Hall of Fame.